 Learn About Investment Options

-While the SEC cannot recommend any particular investment product, a vast array of investment products exists, including stocks and stock mutual funds, corporate and municipal bonds, annuities, exchange-traded funds, money market funds, and U.S. Treasury securities.
+While the SEC cannot recommend any particular investment product, a vast array of investment products exists, including stocks, mutual funds, corporate and municipal bonds, annuities, exchange-traded funds (ETFs), money market funds, and U.S. Treasury securities.

 Before you make any investment, understand the risks of the investment and make sure the risks are appropriate for you.
 You’ll also want to understand the fees associated with the buying, selling, and holding the investment.